 There are instances when Indonesia does not recognize results from testing laboratories based in the U.S. In these cases, some companies feel that Indonesia’s mandatory testing and SNI certification is burdensome and too costly to be practical.

 Once the mandatory SNI testing and, if required, facility audit is complete, then BSN will make a final decision regarding whether to issue the certificate.
 The certificate enables the company to include the SNI certification logo on their retail product packaging.
 The length of certification validity varies depending on the certification type.

-Under National Telecommunication Act No. 36 year 1999, a certificate of approval is required for ITE and Telecommunication equipment to be sold or imported into Indonesian market.
-The certificate of approval is issued by Directorate General of Resources and Equipment for Post and Information Technology (SDPPI).
-In-country testing at an SDPPI laboratory of two randomly selected equipment samples is required for radio frequency and telecommunications equipment prior to certificate issuance by SDPPI.
-SDPPI Decision No. 36 issued on January 22, 2020 includes a list of the 150 international test labs that it recognizes.
+Under National Telecommunication Act No. 36 the year 1999, a certificate of approval is required for ITE and telecommunications equipment to be sold or imported into the Indonesian market.
+The certificate of approval is issued by the Directorate General of Resources and Equipment for Post and Information Technology (SDPPI).
+In-country testing at an SDPPI laboratory of two randomly selected equipment samples is required for radio frequency and telecommunications equipment before certificate issuance by SDPPI.
+SDPPI Decision No. 36, issued on January 22, 2020, includes a list of the 150 international test labs it recognizes.

 The National Accreditation Committee (KAN) is the national accreditation body.
 The main function of KAN is to establish a system for granting accreditation in certain fields including testing and calibration laboratories, certification bodies and inspection bodies.
 Currently, KAN operates an accreditation system for testing and calibration laboratories, ISO 9000 quality system certification bodies, ISO 14000 series environmental quality system certification bodies, personnel certification bodies, product certification bodies, HACCP certification bodies, and inspection bodies.